harriott/vimfiles/QR.md

 :cd $DJH
 :Locate <pattern>
-:packadd syntastic    " load the plugin from an opt directory :r!<shell command>    " reads shell command output into the buffer :se shell?            " returns the path to the shell :tabe $HOME\_vimrc    " bring up my vimrc in a new tab :term
+:packadd syntastic    " load the plugin from an opt directory :r<file>              " reads <file> into buffer :r!<shell_command>    " reads shell command output into buffer :se sh                " returns the path to the shell :tabe $HOME\_vimrc    " bring up my vimrc in a new tab :term
 <shellcmd> | gvim -   " pipes shell command output into gvim